-Everything is about to change
+A moment in D.C. as Donald Trump prepares to take the oath of office - amNewYork

 Both Byerly, 62, and his daughter, 38, would have liked to be there in person to see Trump take the oath, but crowds and lines were impossible.
 So the day before inauguration, they decided to drive around the city and take it in as best they could.

 On F Street near the White House, they bought a big Trump flag for $25.
-Byerly gripped it with a thin gloved hand, balancing the end of the pole inside they were stopped due to traffic (which happened more often than not).
-They smiled, waved, posed for pictures, bantered with Trump haters.
-On 10th Street they welcomed me into the backseat.
+Byerly gripped it with a thin gloved hand, balancing the end of the pole inside his sleeve.
+The flag streamed out the window, hung limp when they were stopped due to traffic

 People can change